-I started my PhD at Chalmers University of Technology in Gotheborg, Sweden under the supervision of Assistant Professor Giulia Ferrini.
-My research is focussed on understanding the origin of why quantum computers are able to perform certain computational tasks exponentially faster than classical computers.
+I am a PhD student at Chalmers University of Technology in Gothenborg, Sweden under the supervision of Associate Professor Giulia Ferrini.
+I will graduate in January 2025.
+My research is focused on understanding why quantum computers are able to perform certain computational tasks exponentially faster than classical computers.

 TIF290 – Quantum Mechanics: Master’s level course in advanced quantum mechanics.
 I lead an exercise session guiding students through advanced problems from a graduate-level textbook.

 FKA173 – Quantum Optics and Quantum Information: Master’s level course on cutting-edge research in quantum optics and quantum information, in which I lead weekly exercise sessions where the students solve problems relevant to building quantum computers with circuit quantum electrodynamics.

 FYD500 – Introduction to Linux: a pedagogical Bachelor course in which I help students solve weekly assignments with the goal of becoming familiar with using Linux for high performance computing.

 MCC175 – Modern Physics: an introduction to modern physics for Bachelor students in the medical physics program, in which I guide students through weekly exercise sessions.